pdav5883/bracket-revival/README.md

 Work in progress

 ## Now TODO
-- Query params for bracket, scoreboard, picks are not valid (good for newplayer
 - Clearer directions at pick submission
 - Fix buttons on wider pick submission for ios
-- Test page to play smaller version to understand rules
-- Set up historicals
+- Set up 2024

+## Later TODO
 - Bracket page shows bracket as soon as it is submitted.
 Needs to respect completed_rounds in the same way results does
+- License and ref to bracketry, attribut bracket image
+- Set up historicals
 - Reset max-age in S3 sync to 21600
-- License and ref to bracketry, attribut bracket image
-- Insert date into emails

-## Later TODO
 - Populate missing picks script
 - Button on picks page to reset bracket
 - Button on picks page to see previous bracket
+- Test page to play smaller version to understand rules
 - Email reminders
 - Scoreboard shows game status and who has submitted picks
 - Load page once all formatting is ready to avoid jump from unformatted
 - Button to make next bracket of picks once picks are submitted
 - Next round buttons anchored to top of screen
+- Show completed rounds on scoreboard

 ## Maybe TODO
 - About page